soapbox-pub/rebased/docs/installation/freebsd_en.md

 # service pleroma start
 ```

-Now you can start pleroma with `# service pleroma start`.

 ## Conclusion

 Restart nginx with `# service nginx restart` and you should be up and running.